-Do you think it's time to see a specialist about infertility?
-If you're having unprotected sex, the likelihood of pregnancy is about 20% per month for normal couples.
+Do you think it’s time to see a specialist about infertility?
+If you’re having unprotected sex, the likelihood of pregnancy is about 20% per month for couples that are not struggling with infertility.
 Approximately 80% will be pregnant within one year of trying.
-How do you know if you're normal?
+How do you know if you have a fertility problem?
 What should you do if you suspect you have a problem?

 Optimum frequency of intercourse is generally every other day near the time of the woman’s ovulation.
 Less frequent relations may result in missing the 24 hour ovulation window.
 More frequent relations may result in a lower sperm concentration.
 Everyone SAYS it only takes 1 sperm to fertilize an egg, but outside the laboratory, the reality is that millions are required- but that is another topic entirely!

 If YOU answer yes to any of these – OUR answer is “possibly.”

 - Irregular periods.
 (Bleeding being closer than about 21 days or more than 35 days counting from first day of bright red bleeding to the NEXT first day of bright red bleeding).

 - Significant change in menstrual pattern-heavy flow (flooding), change from regular to irregular.

 - Discharge from the nipples- this is only normal when breast feeding or for a short time after stopping nursing.

 - History of any surgery into the abdomen- appendicitis, removal of ovarian cyst, cesarean section.
 Any surgery can potentially cause scar tissue that may block tubes.

 - History of pelvic infection such as gonorrhea, chlamydia or any infection that required oral or injectable antibiotics.